Wuhan: Trams

+Buses

+Local transport is also provided by buses, including trolleybuses.
+The trolleybus system has been operation since 1958.
+Its first route, which remains in operation today, is route 1.

 Maritime transport

 Wuhan is a major hub for maritime transport in central China.
 The Port of Wuhan provide services for the local population and shipping services.

 Ferry

 Located on the banks of the Yangtze River, Wuhan has a long history of ferry services.
 Modern ferry services were established in 1900 by steam boat.
 In 1937, a train ferry was established to transport train cars from Hankou to Wuchang.
 There are numbered stops around Wuhan where people can get on and off the ferry and there is a tourist ferry in the night.

 Currently, ferry services are provided by the Wuhan Ferry Company.
 In 2010, the company bought ten new ships to replace those that had been in service for 29 years.

 Airports

 Wuhan Tianhe International Airport is one of the busiest airports in central China.
 The airport opened in April 1995 to replace the old Hankou Wangjiadun Airport and Nanhu Airport as the major airport of Wuhan.
 It is located in Wuhan's suburban Huangpi District, 26 km north of Wuhan city proper.
 The extension of Line 2 of Wuhan Metro to Tianhe Airport opened on December 28, 2016.
 It has also been selected as China's fourth international hub airport after Beijing Capital, Shanghai Pudong and Guangzhou Baiyun.
 A second terminal was completed in March 2008, having been started in February 2005 with an investment of CNY 3.372 billion.
 International flights to neighboring Asian countries have also been enhanced, including direct flights to Tokyo and Nagoya, Japan.
 Terminal 3 has been available for service since early 2017.

 Wuhan Hannan General Airport is an airport dedicated to general aviation, located in Hannan District of Wuhan.
 It is the largest airport in China that only handles general aviation.
 On December 1, 2017, construction began on Wuhan Caidian General Airport, another airport dedicated to general aviation, which is located in Caidian District of Wuhan.